The WSIB shall not review the future economic loss (FEL) payments more than 60 months post-initial FEL determination, unless:

 If the worker fails to respond after one follow-up, the FEL benefit is suspended at 58-months post-initial FEL determination.
 The FEL benefit is not restored until a full review occurs.
 At that time, the FEL benefit may be paid retroactively to the point when it was suspended.
 If the final review does not occur by the 60-month post-initial FEL determination, the FEL benefit cannot be restored retroactively (unless the WSIB is satisfied the failure to respond was not willful and intentional).
 Rather, it is paid from the date the review is conducted.

 Post-injury earnings at final review

 Actual employment earnings from suitable occupation identified job

 If a worker is employed in a suitable occupation (SO) identified job, the WSIB uses the worker’s actual employment earnings to pay the FEL benefit, even if the earnings are not consistent with the most recent labour market wage information for the SO.
 The only exception would be in cases where the worker is voluntarily under-employed, see 18-04-14, Reviewing FEL Benefits (Prior to Final Review).

 Actual employment earnings from job not identified in the SO

-If the worker has co-operated in a WT plan and returns to work in a job not identified in the SO, the WSIB uses actual employment earnings if the WSIB is satisfied
+If the worker has co-operated in a RTW plan (with training) and returns to work in a job not identified in the SO, the WSIB uses actual employment earnings if the WSIB is satisfied that the earnings:

-- the earnings come reasonably close to the SO-identified earnings, and
+- come reasonably close to the SO-identified earnings, and

 - represent the same or similar future potential earnings.